NIS2 in Germany: What the Delay in National Implementation Means for Companies & Why Preparation Is Key

-The European Union’s updated cybersecurity directive, NIS2, officially came into force in October 2024.
-Its aim is simple in principle but far-reaching in practice: raise the baseline for cyber resilience across critical sectors, expand the number of companies covered, and enforce it with teeth.
+The European Union’s revised cybersecurity directive, NIS2, entered into force in October 2024.
+Its objective is clear: strengthen cyber resilience across critical and economically significant sectors, expand the scope of covered entities, and introduce stricter enforcement and accountability mechanisms.

 What NIS2 Requires, and Who It Applies To